shumwaymark/sentinelcam/README.rst

 Raw data gleaned from an Outpost event can be voluminous and detailed.

 SentienlCam endeavors to always capture as much image detail as possible.
-As noted above in *Data Model* this requires much more space than a compressed video format.
+As noted above in the *Data Model* discussion, individual image frames require much more space than a compressed video format.
 A high capture rate provdes more data for analysis and modeling, reducing the likelyhood that key details might be missed.
 This also can allow for generating high quality full motion archival videos.

 Additionally, there can be multiple objects of interest moving through the field of view simultaneously.
 Collected logging data includes geometry, classification, and possibly